TorRouters/THOR/README.md

 Tor Hardware Onion Router

 ## What is this?
-This is a script written by torrouters.com to flash routers and make them part of the tor network.
+This is a script written by [torrouters.com](https://torrouters.com/) to flash openwrt compatible routers and make them part of the Tor network.
 Think about it as torbox but on openWrt routers instead of raspberry pi.

 ## Software Requirments for Windows
 If you're on a Windows machine you will need the following installed:
 * BASH Shell follow [this guide](https://itsfoss.com/install-bash-on-windows/), or
 * Cygwin package from [this website](https://www.cygwin.com/).
 * if you're on other operating system you probably have `bash` already

 ## Hardware Requirments
 For this to work you need a router with OpenWrt firmware.
-If you're unsure what does that mean we recommand grabbing one of our ready routers from our website torrouters.com
+If you're unsure what does that mean do some research about OpenWrt or grab one of our preflashed routers from website: [torrouters.com](https://torrouters.com/#details)

 ## How to Flash
 1. Read this document